amymlee/henrymeds/README.md

 }
 ```

-To confirm a reservation using PUT /client/confirm, the client must pass in a valid clientId and reservationId in the request body.
+To confirm a reservation using `PUT /client/confirm`, the client must pass in a valid clientId and reservationId in the request body.
 The client can only confirm if it has already reserved the slot beforehand, otherwise a 403 will be returned:
 ```
 {
     "client_id": 1, "reservation_id": 1